atweiden/finn/doc/Syntax.md

 ## Sectional Inlines

 *Sectional Inlines* begin with a Section Sign (`§`).
-The Section Sign must appear at the start of a line in a Sectional Block, although it may be offset by leading whitespace.
+The Section Sign must appear at the start of a line, although it may be offset by leading whitespace.
 If it is offset by whitespace, the content being embedded will be soft-indented by an equal amount of leading whitespace.

 The Section Sign must be followed by exactly one horizontal whitespace.
 Sectional Inlines come in two flavors: